-In accordance with Section 504 of the Rehabilitation Act of 1973, the CoC Name is required to have a Section 504 plan for all Department of Housing and Urban Development (HUD) programs.
-As a subrecipient of ESG-CV funding, CoC Name is required to take reasonable steps to ensure meaningful and equitable access for persons with disabilities to its programs by doing a self-evaluation of the processes and programs funded by the federal grants.
-During CoC Name's self-evaluation using the attached Section 504 Self-Evaluation Form, CoC Name will identify necessary changes and improvements to address any deficiencies or discrimination.
+In accordance with Section 504 of the Rehabilitation Act of 1973, the Grantee Name is required to have a Section 504 plan for all Department of Housing and Urban Development (HUD) programs.
+As a recipient of CDBG funding, Grantee Name is required to take reasonable steps to ensure meaningful and equitable access for persons with disabilities to its programs by doing a self-evaluation of the processes and programs funded by the federal grants.
+During Grantee Name will identify necessary changes and improvements to address any deficiencies or discrimination.
 These items and the timeline to address them will be added to this Plan along with a Transition Plan, if applicable.
 This Section 504 Plan will be updated periodically by reviewing the Self-Evaluation topics listed below and taking steps to ensure ongoing compliance.

-Because a Section 504 plan is both required of the federal ESG-CV Program, and because it is a valuable part of the planning process, CoC Name shall undertake the following steps:
+Because a Section 504 plan is both required of the federal CDBG Program, and because it is a valuable part of the planning process, Grantee Name shall undertake the following steps:

-- 1) Published advertisements for the above program shall include: - No persons with disabilities will be denied participation in public hearings; - Persons with specific needs can call ahead to obtain certain accommodations for their participation; - Disabled person will not be denied program services or opportunities to participate; - Disabled persons will not be denied employment opportunities; - Date, location, and time of a public hearing to invite project discussion and proposals; - Offer of assistance to disabled persons
+- 1) Published advertisements for the above program shall include the following information: - No persons with disabilities will be denied participation in public hearings, - Persons with specific needs can call ahead to obtain certain accommodations for their participation, - Individuals with disabilities will not be denied program services or opportunities to participate, - Individuals with disabilities will not be denied employment opportunities, - Date, location, and time of a public hearing to invite project discussion and proposals, - Offer of assistance to individuals with disabilities. - Include specific contact information and methods for accepting comments.

-2) Section 504 Master File will contain:

-- A copy of the Self-Evaluation form; - A copy of the transition plan, if applicable; - A list of interested persons who were consulted; - A description of areas and building examined and any problems identified; - A description of modifications made and remedial steps taken to comply with the regulations as needed; - Evidence that new or substantial rehab multi-family projects were constructed/rehabilitated to meet 504 standards where applicable.
+- 2) Section 504 Master File will contain: - A copy of the Self-Evaluation form, - A copy of the transition plan, if applicable, - A list of persons who were consulted including their interests, concerns, or affiliations, - A description of areas and buildings examined, and any problems identified, - A description of modifications made, and remedial steps taken to comply with the regulations as needed, - Evidence that new or substantial rehab multi-family projects were constructed/rehabilitated to meet 504 standards where applicable.